guillotinaweb/angular-traversal/README.md

 ## beforeTraverse

-The `beforeTraverse` observable allow to run some code before traversing.
+`beforeTraverse` observable allow to run some code before traversing.
 It provides a boolean Subject and the requested path.

 This subject must be used to return `true` or `false`, if `false`, traversing is cancelled.